 On the banks of the Douro River lies Porto, Portugal’s second-largest city.
-Porto gave one of the country’s biggest exports its name: Port wine.
+Porto gave one of the country’s biggest exports its name: port wine.
 Just like a glass of bubbly can only be called champagne if it truly hails from the famed French region, fortified wine can only be called port if it comes from Portugal’s Douro Valley.

-And if you previously thought of port as a one-note wine—sweet, syrupy, and only to be enjoyed with dessert—a visit to Porto will change your mind.
+And if you previously thought of port as a one-note wine—sweet, syrupy, and only to be enjoyed with dessert—locals tell us a visit to Porto will change your mind.
 From sweet to dry, ruby red to white, port has many variations in taste and color.

-One word you should know in Portugal is miradouro.
+Our local trip planners say that one word you should know in Portugal is miradouro.
 In Portuguese, miradouro means “viewpoint”, or “overlook”—and this country is packed with them.
 Because Portugal is both mountainous and coastal, you’ll have no trouble finding tall hills from which you can admire sweeping vistas of the azure Atlantic Ocean, the neatly curved rows of a nearby vineyard, or a maze of centuries-old, red-tiled city roofs.

 Lisbon’s Miradouro das Portas do Sol is a favorite for iconic views of the Tagus River and the capital’s charming Alfama neighborhood.
 In Porto, head to Miradouro da Vitoria to see the famous Dom Luís I Bridge.